nicolov/mathmap-rs/README.md

 would be a nice target for an hobby interpreter/compiler project, and here we are.

+Click [here](https://nicolov.github.io/mathmap-rs/) for a demo running on your browser with WASM.

 Here are some examples of what you can make with it:

 <table>